masternotions/masternotions.github.io/index.md

 After two years of cohabitation they become common-law married.
 [link](https://twitter.com/AlanVRK/status/1298323770743152640)

+GG claims DM was 19 when they met at the beach.
+But the movie credits tell a different story.

 ## Sauna Boys

 July 2005, GG's company _StudMall_ films _Sauna Boys 3_ in Rio.
 DM is listed as director.